afrazhaq/AI-393-Spring-2021/assignment2/readme.md

 **Support Vector Machine or SVM** is a supervised machine learning algorithm which manipulates the kernel into data transformation.
 We use this algorithm to train our model and predict possible outcomes.

-This repository contains assignments and project submitted to AI course offered in Spring 2021 at KIET.
+This folder contains assignment submitted for AI course offered in Spring 2021 at KIET.